 Learn About Bankruptcy Alternatives

-People caught in this bind often consider bankruptcy as a way out.
-Federal and state laws provide bankruptcy as a remedy to unmanageable debt.
-But the price you pay to clear away financial obligations is a steep one.
+Federal and state laws provide bankruptcy as a remedy for unmanageable debt, but the price you pay to clear away financial obligations is a steep one.

-Filing for bankruptcy can make it much harder to borrow money or even land a job.
-The effects on your credit and the ability to obtain credit in the future are severe.
+Filing for bankruptcy will reduce your credit score by 100 points or more and make it much harder to borrow money or possibly even land a job.

 Yet big debt doesn’t have to mean financial surrender.
 There are options other than bankruptcy if you’re buried under a mountain of debt.

-In many cases it’s possible to work with a nonprofit credit counselor to devise a plan that rolls back debt and avoids the dire consequences of bankruptcy.
+In many cases it’s possible to work with a nonprofit credit counselor and devise a plan that rolls back debt gradually and avoids the dire financial and emotional consequences of bankruptcy.

-A financial advisor should be able to evaluate your situation and recommend a course of action.
-Bankruptcy might be the only option, but in some cases, the better advice might be negotiating a debt settlement or debt consolidation plan that will allow you to avoid the courtroom and do less damage to your credit score.
+A certified credit counselor should be able to evaluate your situation and recommend a course of action.
+Bankruptcy might be the only option, but in some cases, the better advice might be negotiating a debt settlement or enrolling in a debt consolidation plan that will allow you to avoid the courtroom and do less damage to your credit score.

 Whether you use a debt settlement company or do it yourself, you can sometimes strike an agreement with creditors to pay less, sometimes considerably less, than what you owe.
 Debt settlement involves forgiveness.
 Creditors or a debt collector must be willing to accept partial payment for settling the full balance.

 For debt settlement to work, you must be in default.
-Creditors won’t want to forgive anything if you are making minimum monthly payments.
-If you’re in default and file for bankruptcy, they face not getting anything, so they might be willing to strike a deal.
+Creditors won’t want to forgive any debt if you are making minimum monthly payments.
+If you’re in default and file for bankruptcy, creditors face not getting anything, so they might be willing to strike a deal.
 Only seek settlement of debts that you stopped paying but continue making minimum monthly payments on those you can afford.

 Before you consider proposing a debt settlement, think about the impact it will have on your future credit.
 If creditors agree to write down what you owe them, the unpaid balance is considered income and must be reported on your tax return.
 The amount you don’t repay will be reported to the nation’s three large credit rating agencies and be part of your credit report for seven years.
 That could seriously degrade your credit score, an important metric used to assess your worthiness as a borrower.